nus-cs2103-AY2324S1/tp/docs/UserGuide2101.md

 - Email Address (Optional)
 - Address (Optional)

-Every person is identified by their name.
-Names are case-insensitive and the application does not support adding people with the same names.
+Each person is identified by their names.
+Names are case-insensitive and the application does not support duplicate names.
 This means that you cannot add two or more people with the same name.

 <div markdown="block" class="alert alert-info">
 :bulb: If a positive balance is displayed on a person, it means that they owe you money.
 Conversely, if the balance displayed is